 In this article, we’ll go over why protein matters for weight loss, how to determine the amount of protein you should eat each day, and the role a registered dietitian (RD) can play in helping you meet your protein consumption and weight loss goals.

-A well-balanced diet is typically needed to achieve any kind of fitness goal, whether you want to lose body fat, add muscle mass or simply maintain great condition all year.
+A well-balanced diet is typically needed to achieve any kind of fitness or health goal, whether you want to lose body fat, add muscle mass or simply maintain great condition all year.

 In mainstream culture and a large part of the fitness world, much of the discussion of weight loss from a nutritional perspective relates back to carbohydrate intake.
 The advent and widespread popularity of eating styles like the keto and warrior diets has helped to influence some to associate carbohydrates with weight gain.